 Epstein Barr and Cancer

-Each year over 200,000 cancers worldwide are caused by the Epstein Barr Virus and responsible for more than 140,000 deaths .
+Each year over 200,000 cancers worldwide is caused by the Epstein Barr Virus and responsible for more than 140,000 deaths.
 And, these are only the cases we know about.
 Few doctors automatically test patients, so likely this correlation is significantly higher.